sherpa/sherpa/docs/mcmc/index.rst

 via Bayesian Posterior Simulation
 <https://ui.adsabs.harvard.edu/#abs/2001ApJ...548..224V>`_
 by van Dyk et al. (2001) [2]_.

-Markov Chain Monte Carlo (MCMC) is a complex computational technique and one needs to ensure that it both converges and explores the posterior distribution properly.
-The original pyBLoCXS code has been tested with a number of simple single-component spectral models.
-It should be used with great care in more complex settings.
-The code is based on the methods in [2]_ but employs a different MCMC sampler than is described in that article.
 A general description of the techniques employed along with their convergence diagnostics can be found in the Appendices of [2]_ and in [3]_.

-MCMC as implemented in Sherpa explores parameter space at a suspected minimum - i.e. after a standard Sherpa fit.
+Sherpa implementation of MCMC is written specifically for the Bayesian analysis.
 It supports a flexible definition of priors and allows for variations in the calibration information.
 It can be used to compute posterior predictive p-values for the likelihood ratio test [4]_.
 It can also accounts for instrument calibration uncertainty [5]_.

-MCMC in Sherpa selects random samples from the posterior probability distribution of the model parameters starting from the best fit (maximum likelihood) given by the standard optimization methods in Sherpa (i.e. result of the ``fit()``). ``get_draws()`` runs MCMC chains for a specific dataset, the selected sampler, the priors, and the specified number of iterations.
+MCMC selects random samples from the posterior probability distribution for assumed model starting from the best fit (maximum likelihood) given by the standard optimization methods in Sherpa (i.e. result of the ``fit()``).
+The MCMC is run using ``get_draws()`` for a specific dataset, the selected sampler, the priors, and the specified number of iterations.
 It returns an array of statistic values, an array of acceptance Booleans, and an array of sampled parameter values (i.e. draws) from the posterior distribution.